FDUK/fduk.github.io/Plays.md

 In 2018, I worked with Arun Sood to co-write and co-organise a performance entitled 'Send Back the Money!', focusing on Frederick Douglass' campaign in Scotland.
 This was performed in Edinburgh on the site of one of Douglass' speeches, and was a fantastic evening of performance, folk songs, and talks.

-One of the performances was professionally filmed, and can be viewed [here]. (https://www.youtube.com/watch?v=rwEKiyn-M8g)
+One of the performances was professionally filmed, and can be viewed [here](https://www.youtube.com/watch?v=rwEKiyn-M8g)